An online adventure to ease your wanderlust and spark your creativity.

 Dig into your souvenirs, photos, and other travel memorabilia.
 You'll get ideas that you can use right away to be more arty and creative with your travel writing.

-This is your invitation to shake off disappointment and travel the world freely with your imagination.
+This is your invitation to travel the world freely with your imagination.

 You can do this on your own time and pace.
 No chance of falling behind or not keeping up.